nupurkapoor/WWCDC-FEHN-FTGuide/README.md

 ### Okay, what next?

 The only logical next step is to NOT STOP!
 Refer our resources section, and continue your journey.
-All te best, and Congratulations!
+All the best, and Congratulations!

 ### Resources?